 Backflow Prevention and Cross Connection Control Program

-The Backflow Prevention and Cross Connection Control Program establishes reasonable guidelines and regulations to ensure that public water systems develop an effective Cross Connection Control Program for their entire system.
-This program requires customers of public water systems to install backflow prevention devices as well as having these devices tested at a minimum of once a year as required in 327 IAC 8-10 [PDF].
-These results should be reported on the “Backflow Device Test Form – 55788” (available on the IDEM Forms page).
+IDEM’s Backflow and Cross Connection Control Program was created in accordance with 327 IAC 8-10 to protect Indiana’s public drinking water supply from contamination from backflow and back-siphonage.
+The program establishes reasonable guidelines and regulations to ensure that public water systems develop an effective Cross Connection Control Program for their entire water distribution system.
+It requires customers of public water systems to install backflow prevention devices as well as having these devices tested at a minimum of once a year as required in 327 IAC 8-10 [PDF].
+These results should be reported on the “Backflow Device Test Form - 55788” (available on the IDEM Forms page).
 The completed form must be submitted in the method required by the public water system to both customer and the public water system within 30 days of the test being completed.
-This form, nor any backflow test form, should not be sent to IDEM, unless specifically requested by IDEM.
+Backflow test forms should not be sent to IDEM, unless specifically requested by IDEM.

 Backflow Schools and Licensed Testers